Are Your Contact Lenses Uncomfortable?

 If you’ve tried gas permeable lenses and have experienced any of the above, or if you’re seeking a more comfortable alternative to wear all day, it’s worth looking into scleral lenses.

 Visit us to find out how scleral lenses can be a better option for you.
-At the Thompson Optics our staff specialize in fitting custom contact lenses, including sclerals, which provide excellent, effective vision correction for many hard-to-fit eye conditions, such as keratoconus and irregular corneas.
+At the Thompson Optics, our eye doctors specialize in fitting custom contact lenses, including sclerals, which provide excellent, effective vision correction for many hard-to-fit eye conditions, such as keratoconus and irregular corneas.
 We also recommend scleral lenses for astigmatism, when other types of contacts don’t work well.

 What are the Benefits of Wearing Scleral Lenses?